flutter/website/src/docs/development/packages-and-plugins/using-packages.md

   ```

 **Git dependency on a package in a folder**
-: The `pub` tool assumes the package is located in
+: Pub assumes the package is located in
   the root of the Git repository.
 If that is not
   the case, specify the location with the `path` argument.
   For example: